 The mirror includes two map lamps and an automatic dimming function.
+There is also an interior console flood lamp located underneath the rearview mirror which remains on at all times.

 The automatic dimming feature is turned on or off by pressing the IO button located on the lower part of the mirror.
 Press and hold the IO button for up to three seconds to turn this feature on or off.